 Paul also contributes to a number of local and international publications including authoring the Jersey chapters of the Global Legal Insights guide to Fund Finance for 2018, 2019 and 2020 and the Chambers Fintech Guide 2018.

-Paul qualified as a Solicitor of England and Wales in 2014 and is currently in the final year of his Jersey advocacy exams.
+Paul qualified as a Solicitor of England and Wales in 2014 and and is an Advocate of the Royal Court of Jersey.

 Paul’s recent highlights include: